Educational Outreach Recognition

 The annual fellowships honor a select group of doctoral graduate students on the basis of high research and scholastic performance.
 Fellows receive a stipend that supports students who are completing their doctoral dissertations and final year of studies.
 Information on previous fellows is available on the fellowship archive page.

-UNL's 2015 NCMN Graduate Research Fellows are Alexey Lipatov and Yuchuan Shao.
+UNL's 2016 NCMN Graduate Research Fellows are Cheng Bi and Ivan Zhuravlev.